Health Care Professionals:

-A Finished Heart has been utilized as clinical continuing education approved by the National Association of Social Workers (NASW) for 1.5 CEUs, presented under the auspices of the Northwest Association of Death Education and Bereavement Support.
+A Finished Heart was chosen to supplement clinical continuing education approved by the National Association of Social Workers (NASW) for 1.5 CEUs, presented under the auspices of the Northwest Association of Death Education and Bereavement Support.
 This workshop included focus on being sensitive to the experience of gay couples during end-of-life care.
-I welcome collaboration with counselors, social workers and similar professionals who would be interested in facilitating post-performance discussions or co-developing workshops.

 Human Resource Departments and Employee Assistance Programs:

-A Finished Heart models compassionate communication for caregivers, inspires discussions on the many facets of love, and builds empathy that opens doors for affirming and welcoming LGBT congregants.
+A Finished Heart has been presented by many congregations because it models compassionate communication for caregivers, inspires discussions on the many facets of love, and builds empathy that opens doors for affirming and welcoming LGBT congregants.
 If you are involved with a place of worship engaged in the discernment process regarding LGBT participation, A Finished Heart fosters the depth of discussion essential for this journey.
 The Revered Dr. Glenn H. Turner wrote that A Finished Heart "opens our hearts to a tenderness and compassion which might well serve to awaken us to a deeper sense of openness and presence."

-Utilize A Finished Heart to support family caregivers, clients and volunteers and to provide continuing nursing education to staff.
+Hospices were among the first organizations to co-sponsor A Finished Heart, utilizing the performance to support family caregivers, clients, staff and volunteers.
 "I found Eliott's work to offer insight into the dying process that no training has ever been able to convey," wrote Valerie Jones, LMSW.

 A Finished Heart brings audience members to deeply connect with themselves, with each other and with universal experience, as they are immersed in the intimacy of caregiving and dying in an atmosphere of love.
 Hospice chaplain Mary Peterson describes a tender example of two people connecting during A Finished Heart.

 A Finished Heart has received enthusiastic praise from individuals, granting organizations and non-profits since 2009.
-In 2016, the work was invited for inclusion in New York's United Solo Festival.
 Click here for a list of supporters and presenters.